fullstackers/bus.io-exchange/README.md

 ### Exchange#publish(message:Object)

-Puts the message onto the `Queue`.
+Puts the message onto the `Queue` if the message has *not* already been published to the `Queue`.
+If the message has already been published to the `Queue` it will be published onto the `PubSub`.

 ```javascript